Student Trust and Privacy Center

 What content does Gaggle review?

 Gaggle provides a monitoring solution for Google Workspace for Education, Microsoft 365, and the Canvas learning management system.
-Items monitored include students’ school-provided email accounts, document creation and collaboration on school-provided educational platforms, calendar entries, chat, and other direct and group communication tools used as part of a learning or educational setting.
+Items monitored include students’ school-provided email accounts, document creation and collaboration on school-provided educational platforms, calendar entries, chat, internet web activity occurring on Safari, Edge, and Chrome browsers, and other direct and group communication tools used as part of a learning or educational setting.
+Gaggle can also monitor activity occurring on local devices outside of the browser on Chrome and Windows computers.

-Gaggle does not monitor students’ web browsing activities or students’ private social media accounts, nor is the tool available for consumer purchase and use.
+Gaggle is not available for consumer purchase.
 Gaggle is only available for purchase to schools and districts to be used on school-issued devices and accounts.

 How long does Gaggle retain data?